 The Filter feature in Excel helps us to extract data according to our selections.
-But the problem with the feature is that the row numbers and the cell references remain unchanged.
+However, the problem with the feature is that the row numbers and the cell references remain unchanged.
 Creating a simple drop-down filter will solve this problem.
-In this article, we’ll show you the effective ways for Creating a Drop Down Filter to Extract Data Based on Selection in Excel.
+In this article, we’ll show you the effective ways of creating a drop-down filter to extract data based on selection in Excel.

 To illustrate, we’re going to use a sample dataset as an example.
 For instance, the following dataset represents the Salesman, Product, and Net Sales of a company.

-4 Ways for Creating a Drop Down Filter to Extract Data Based on Selection in Excel
+Excel Creating a Drop Down Filter to Extract Data Based on Selection: 4 Ways

 1. Create a Drop Down Filter to Extract Data Based on Selection with Helper Columns in Excel

-- First, select cell D5 and type the formula:
+- First, select cell D5 and apply the ROW function: